* Sources say UK, France propose broad state voting cap

 "Ian King and Tom Enders will discuss the situation later today and then decide, jointly with the respective company boards, the way forward," EADS said in an emailed statement.

-In an important change of tone after days of splintered and tense negotiations, sources familiar with the matter said France and Britain had significantly narrowed differences over the wording of key guarantees on state shareholdings in the $45 billion merger.
+In an important change of tone after days of tense talks, sources familiar with the matter said France and Britain had significantly narrowed differences over the wording of guarantees on state shareholdings in the merger to create the world's biggest arms and aerospace group.

 Yet doubts emerged almost immediately over whether Germany - the other half of the Airbus parent group forged together with France in 2000 - would back the proposal.

-The idea hammered out in three days of talks is to allow France to increase its stake but only if an overall ceiling on state shareholdings in the new aerospace group was respected.
+The idea hammered out in three days of talks is to allow France to increase its stake but only if an overall ceiling on state shareholdings in the new aerospace group, which will employ 220,000 people, was respected.

 Sources said this should not be much more than 18 percent in order to win backing from BAE, which wants to protect its large U.S. defence business from any disruptive new regulation stemming from U.S. concerns about foreign government control.